douglasgreen/news/2025/02/21/en.md

 The Find N5 is not just about looks; it packs impressive technology under its slim exterior.
 It boasts a powerful 5,600 mAh battery made with silicon-carbon material, allowing for high capacity without adding bulk.
 The phone also features a triple-camera setup with AI enhancements, including a telephoto lens capable of 30x zoom.
 Oppo has integrated AI capabilities throughout the device, offering features like document summarization and real-time translation, making it a versatile tool for both personal and professional use.

 Oppo's new folding phone also introduces innovative connectivity options, such as the ability to link with Mac computers using the O+ Connect app.
 This feature allows users to transfer files and even control their Mac remotely from the Find N5.
 With these advancements, Oppo is positioning the Find N5 as a formidable competitor in the foldable phone market, challenging established players like Samsung and Huawei with its combination of style, functionality, and cutting-edge technology.

+### DeepSeek's Bold Move: Open-Sourcing AI for All

+DeepSeek, a rising star in the AI industry, has announced a groundbreaking initiative to open-source five of its AI code repositories over the course of five days.
+This move is part of the company's commitment to transparency and community-driven innovation.
+By making these repositories publicly available, DeepSeek aims to foster collaboration and accelerate advancements in artificial intelligence.
+The company believes that sharing its code will not only enhance its own models but also contribute to the global AI community's growth.
+This initiative follows the success of DeepSeek's open-source R1 reasoning model, which has already made waves in the industry by rivaling Western systems in performance.

+The decision to open-source these repositories reflects DeepSeek's unique approach in the competitive AI landscape.
+Unlike many of its peers, DeepSeek prioritizes open-source contributions over commercial gains.
+The company's founder, Liang Wenfeng, has emphasized the cultural significance of open-source, viewing it as a way to earn respect and drive innovation.
+This philosophy has resonated with users, as evidenced by the rapid growth of DeepSeek's user base, which now boasts over 22 million daily active users.
+By sharing its code, DeepSeek hopes to inspire others to build upon its work, creating a ripple effect of innovation and collaboration across the AI community.

+### Apple Removes Data Protection Tool in UK Amid Government Dispute Over Encryption Access

+Apple has decided to remove its Advanced Data Protection (ADP) tool, which provides end-to-end encryption for user data, from its UK customers following a dispute with the UK government.
+The government requested access to encrypted user data under the Investigatory Powers Act, which Apple opposed, citing privacy concerns and the risk of creating a "backdoor" that could be exploited by hackers.
+As a result, Apple will no longer offer this high-level security feature in the UK, meaning that data stored on iCloud will not be fully encrypted and could be accessed by Apple and shared with law enforcement if required by a warrant.
+This decision has sparked criticism from privacy advocates and tech industry experts, who argue that it weakens online security and sets a concerning precedent for other countries.
+Apple expressed disappointment over the situation and reiterated its commitment to user privacy and security.

 ## Entertainment